-7 Easy Substitutes for Arrowroot Flour
+7 Easy Substitutes for Arrowroot Flour or Powder

 Arrowroot flour (also called arrowroot powder) is a common ingredient used for thickening sauces and soups.
 If you don’t have it on hand, here are some great substitutes for arrowroot flour and arrowroot starch including gluten-free, paleo, and grain-free options.
+My favorite substitutes include: cornstarch, tapioca flour, potato flour, and gluten-free baking flour.

 Arrowroot flour is a white powdery starch made from the root of the arrowroot plant.
 It’s mostly used as an excellent alternative to cornstarch for people with corn allergies.
-Arrowroot powder is available in most health food stores and online.

 It is often used as a thickening agent in recipes such as soups, stews, and sauces.
 I love using it to thicken my dairy-free gravy recipe.

-Substitutes for Arrowroot
+Substitutes for Arrowroot (Expanded)

 1. Cornstarch

-If you’re looking for an arrowroot substitute, cornstarch is a good option.
 It has a similar texture and can be used in many of the same ways.
 Cornstarch dissolves completely when heated, making it ideal for use in sauces.
+It also makes an excellent thickener.

 When cooking with corn starch, be sure to add it slowly and whisk it thoroughly to avoid any lumps.
 You may also need to cook the dish for a bit longer to allow the cornstarch to fully thicken.